Skip to content

 Why Black Friday and sustainability don't go together

 Taylor-Blake was very successful with her Criticism of "Black Friday a pioneer.
-Not everyone is reporting positively on Black Friday - especially against the backdrop of the Climate changewhich is not least the result of steadily growing consumption, our Disposable society and the increasing consumption natural resources is.
-Fortunately, there is also a growing awareness of issues such as sustainability and environmental protection.
-Word has got around that buying new goods has a negative impact on the climate and our planet.
+Not everyone reports positively about Black Friday - especially against the backdrop of the Climate changewhich is not least the result of steadily growing consumption, our Disposable society and the increasing consumption natural resources is.
+In addition, there is a fortunately increasing sensitivity to issues such as sustainability and environmental protection.
+Word has spread that the purchase of new goods has a negative impact on the climate and our planet.

-There are many reasons for this.
-For example, the production of goods immense amounts of CO2 into the atmosphere and devours valuable raw materials.
-This applies to goods of all kinds - from clothing to electronics.
-The production of a pair of jeans alone requires around 8,000 liters of water.₁ The production of electronic products such as smartphones also has drastic consequences for environmental protection.₂
+The reasons for this are manifold.
+For example, the production of goods blows immense amounts of CO2 into the atmosphere and devours valuable raw materials.
+This applies to goods of every kind - from clothing to electronics.
+For example, the production of one pair of jeans alone requires around 8,000 liters of water.₁ The production of electronic products such as smartphones also has drastic consequences for environmental protection.₂

-And it's not just production that devours raw materials and increases CO2 emissions.
-The Transport of the goodsfrom the manufacturer to the stores and on to the consumer causes emissions.
-In addition, there are the returns, lighting, ventilation and heating required in the stores - and shoppers also have to reach the stores.
-If you travel to the city center by car for Black Friday, you can add further negative points to your ecological footprint list.
+And it's not just production that gobbles up raw materials and increases CO2 emissions.
+Also the Transport of the goodsfrom the manufacturer to the stores and on to the consumers causes emissions.
+In addition, there are the returns, lighting, ventilation and heating required in the stores - and the shoppers also have to reach the stores.
+Those who travel downtown in their own car for Black Friday can add more negative points to their ecological footprint list.

 Tip: How you Avoid returns in general you can find out here!